stlab/better-code/better-code/src/chapter-2-contracts.md

 ### Type Invariants

-The other contribution of Meyer's Design by Contract was to apply the idea of “invariants” to user-defined types with private parts.
-A *class invariant* (or *type invariant*), is a condition that holds at a type's public API boundary—whenever a client interacts with it.
+The other contribution of Meyer's Design by Contract was to apply the idea of “invariants” to types.
+A
+*class invariant* (or *type invariant*), is a condition that holds at a type's public API boundary—whenever a client interacts with it.
 When we talk about an instance being “in a good state,” we